jerboa88/komodo/README.md

 ### Customizing the appearance of the UI

 This script adds various classes, ids, data attributes, and CSS variables to the elements it creates or modifies.
 You can use these to further customize the appearance of the UI.
-To add custom CSS to pages, you can use a user style manager like [Stylus].
+To add custom CSS to pages, you can use a user style manager like [Stylus](https://github.com/openstyles/stylus).

 For example, you could use the following CSS to change the background color and add an emoji to all pills with the name `status` and the value `wip`: